bobbytonev/KOS-RPI3/README.md

 - Wifi connection - Connman
 - Quick boot time ~ 18 seconds

+## Requirements
+- Raspberry pi 3 64bit
+- Touch screen display
+- 3.5 mm audio jack (audio does not work with hdmi)
+- Cooling fan if you want to overclock

 ## Build
 At the moment there is no package for Buildroot.
 You need to build all programs.